Meet the Ya-Hoo Crew

 Cheyenne, a grey arabian quarter horse mare, use to be a high school rodeo poles and break-away roping horse.

-Reba (left), a six year old mule, is as sweet and curious as they come.
+Reba (left), a seven year old mule, is as sweet and curious as they come.
 She was born at the corrals and loves all the attention she can get.